TheDataStation/ver/README.md

 # Data Discovery Tools and Systems

-**[This project is currently a work in progress, and we expect to have all documentation, test and a full demo done by the end of the ~~2nd quarter of 2023.~~ 1st quarter of 2024]**

 Data discovery is the problem of identifying and retrieving data that satisfies an information need.
 See [common data discovery problems here](docs/why_ver.md) and feel free to open issues to suggest other scenarios you know about.
 This respository contains Ver, a